 - Moral Event Horizon: Former hero Kenny, following his mutation, takes a flying leap over the horizon following a Face-Heel Turn, starting with crushing Mei's head under his heel while her boyfriend Corey watches, then abducting his girlfriend Amy to repeatedly rape her offscreen.

-Moral Guardians: Back when it was released in Britain, one paper openly criticized the game on their front cover due to Corey's suicide, despite that it was treated extremely seriously.
+- Moral Guardians: When the second game was released in Britain, one paper openly criticized it on their front cover due to Corey's suicide, despite the fact that it was treated extremely seriously.
 However, this was around the same time as the Manhunt 2 controversy...

-Nightmare Fuel: The mannequins that appear in the dream sequence of the prologue from the sequel.
+- Nightmare Fuel: The mannequins that appear in the dream sequence of the prologue.
 And that sound they make when you hit them.